Ranger in Your Pocket

 Take a tour of Hanford's B Reactor, the world's first full-scale plutonium production reactor.

 In the 19th and early 20th century, Hanford, WA was home to Native American tribes and frontier farmers.

 Learn about life at Hanford.
 Workers and their families who relocated to Hanford for Manhattan Project work found a dusty desert, but also built a vibrant and close-knit community.

-This tour highlights some of the most amazing innovations to come out of the Manhattan Project, including radiation detection instruments, plutonium production methods, and much more.
+This tour highlights some of the scientific and engineering innovations to come out of the Manhattan Project, including radiation detection instruments, plutonium production methods, and much more.

 Manhattan Project Sites & Themes

 French scientists, including Marie and Pierre Curie and Irène and Frédéric Joliot-Curie, transformed modern physics with their brilliant discoveries.

 This tour will focus on spies during the Manhattan Project and the Alsos Mission in Europe, in which soldiers and scientists raced to determine how far Nazi Germany was in its quest for the bomb.